Revisiting Text Ranking in Deep Research: Conclusions Future Work

 However, the web-search-style syntax of agent-issued queries (e.g., quoted exact matches) induces distribution drift for neural rankers, limiting their effectiveness in deep research and preventing a prior finding from generalising to this setting: the reasoning-based re-ranker Rank1~\citep{weller2025rank} often misinterprets such queries, diminishing the benefits of reasoning and showing no clear advantage over non-reasoning methods.
 Our proposed Q2Q method significantly mitigates this drift, improving neural ranking performance.

 Beyond validating these findings, we find that passage-level units benefit agents with limited context windows, and reduce sensitivity to document-length normalisation in lexical retrieval.

-We identify future directions: \begin{enumerate*}[label=(\roman*)] \item we only use one deep research dataset in our work; it is worthwhile to augment other deep research benchmarks with a fixed corpus and manual relevance judgements; \item we only use two LLMs as agents; evaluating additional model families and larger model sizes would help assess the generalisability of our findings; and \item exploring additional rankers~\citep{akram2026jina,shao2025reasonir,li2023towards} and configurations, such as scaling laws, is an important direction. \end{enumerate*} \begin{acks} We thank Zijian Chen and Xueguang Ma for their guidance on using BrowseComp-Plus.
+We identify future directions: \begin{enumerate*}[label=(\roman*)] \item we only use two LLMs as agents; evaluating additional model families and larger model sizes would help assess the generalisability of our findings; \item exploring additional rankers~\citep{akram2026jina,shao2025reasonir,li2023towards} and configurations, such as scaling laws, is an important direction; and \item extending deep research to conversational scenarios~\citep{meng2023system,mo2025uniconv,meng2025bridging,meng2026conversational} is a promising avenue. \end{enumerate*}

+\begin{acks} We thank Zijian Chen and Xueguang Ma for their guidance on using BrowseComp-Plus.
 This research was supported by a Turing AI Acceleration Fellowship funded by the Engineering and Physical Sciences Research Council (EPSRC), grant number EP/V025708/1. \end{acks}